 How can the Alexander Technique help me?

 Lessons in the Alexander Technique can help you to learn how to use your body and mind more effectively to enhance self-care and improve your performance in everything you do.
-You can transform unhelpful postural habits and patterns of movement that lead to strain and pain and learn new ways to manage stress, build confidence, develop resilience and restore calmness of mind.
+You can learn how to transform unhelpful postural habits and patterns of movement that lead to strain and pain and rediscover natural balance, poise, coordination and ease of movement.
+Many people take lessons in the Alexander Technique to help them manage stress, build confidence, develop resilience and restore calmness of mind.

 Lots of people take lessons in the Alexander Technique to improve their posture, release physical tension and help them to move with greater freedom, balance, coordination and ease.
 This can help you to keep mobile, keep active and improve your health and wellbeing.